eugeneswalker/gitlab-chart/doc/charts/gitlab/webservice/index.md

 ### strategy

 `deployment.strategy` allows you to change the deployment update strategy.
 It defines how the pods will be recreated when deployment is updated.
-RollingUpdate with 25% max unavailable and 25% max surge is used by default.
+When not provided, the cluster default is used.
 For example if you don't want to create extra pods when the rolling update starts and change max unavailable pods to 50%:

 ```yaml